AWS azure-devops

 In this scenario, the customer is using Azure DevOps for source control and continuous delivery and use EKS to deliver services.
 We also have support for GitHub.

 The main difference from an Azure DevOps point of view is that we use the AWS service connection.
-First you need to install the addon to Azure DevOps using the Azure marketplace, you can find more information how here.
+First you need to install the addon to Azure DevOps using the Azure marketplace, you can find more information in the AWS Toolkit for Azure DevOps getting started guide.

 We will use two users when talking to AWS, one for our Terraform pipelines and one for our GitOps flow where we use Elastic Container Registry (ECR) to store the container images.